-Good working practices and working hygienically can substantially reduce the risk of cross-infection, and help prevent the contamination of your makeup.
+Good working practices and hygiene standards can substantially reduce the risk of cross-infection and help prevent the contamination of your makeup.

 Identifying Common Infectious Conditions

-Fungal Infectious Diseases
+Fungal Infectious Conditions

-Parasitic Infectious Diseases
+Parasitic Infectious Conditions

-Viral Infectious Diseases
+Viral Infectious Conditions

 Common Non-infectious Conditions